-Details on supported graphics hardware and pointing devices can be found at https://wiki.freedesktop.org/xorg/.
-Debian 12 ships with X.Org version 7.7.
+Details on supported graphics hardware and pointing devices can be found at https://wiki.freedesktop. org/xorg/.
+Debian 13 ships with X.Org version 7.7.

-2.1.4 Network Connectivity Hardware
+2.1.6 Network Connectivity Hardware

 Almost any network interface card (NIC) supported by the Linux kernel should also be supported by the installation system; drivers should normally be loaded automatically.
+This includes most PCI/PCI-Express cards as well as PCMCIA/Express Cards on laptops.